CESNET/CzechLight-br2-external/doc/architecture.md

 MAC addresses and some identification data and in future also calibration data.
 As of 2020-04, MAC addresses and device type information (`czechlight=...`) are in U-Boot env.
+Manufacturer-defined data, such as serial numbers, are in an [EEPROM](eeprom.md).

 ## Boot Flow